Reading Time: 6 minutes

 How to implement a BCM Program in your organization?
 Where do you start?

 Traditionally, organizations start with the development of BCM Program policy and execution of a risk assessment and a business impact analysis (BIA).
-These are the key program components which will drive the rest of the BCM Program implementation.
+These are the key program components that will drive the rest of the BCM Program implementation.

 These activities, if executed effectively across the organization, will map the following information: